OrghoN/magMomentAnaNotes/transformerDataExtractorInstructions.md

 In the future, the code for extraction will be merged into the main branch  but for now we still need to set up a custom test release.

 ```bash
 newrel -t development transformerEE_data_extract
 ```

+This will setup a new novasoft test release with the name `transformerEE_data_extract`.
+It will do so using the development version of novasoft as the base.

 With the new release set up, we can cd into it using